 One of the most notable events in Paonia’s history is known as the “Dutch Creek Mine Explosion.”
 This accident happened on April 15, 1981, at the Mid-Continent Coal Mine.
 With 15 casualties, the community in the North Folk Valley was reminded of the dangers of coal mining.

 In fact, Paonia is one of the leading Colorado towns that empower renewable energy education.
 On average, there are about 500 students from all over the world who travel to Paonia to visit and study at the Solar Energy International (SEI) Training Facility.
 Other thriving sectors in town include public media and brewing.

 Paonia State Park – Located in a narrow canyon, this remote park is located in the heart of the Rockies.
 Camping, fishing, and boating are the most popular activities to enjoy.

 Wineries – The are several wineries and vineyards in the region.
 Take a tour of a Paonia winery and taste some of the best vino in Colorado.
 Other spots to check out include Alfred Eames, Qutori, Black Bridge, and Stone Cottage Cellars.

 - Paonia State Park has thirteen basic campsites spread between two campgrounds.

 - Muddy Creek north of town has great fishing.

-Read about the Top 3 Cool Hotels in Paonia.
+- Read about the best hotels in Paonia.